Frequently Asked Questions

 "Can I book over the phone?"

 Yes, those unable to book online can call the Museum on 01380 727369 to book a ticket.
-Leave a message on our answerphone and we will be in touch.
-As many staff remain on furlough leave it may be a day or two before we can respond.
+Leave a message on our answerphone and we will be in touch as soon as we can.